Archive for the ‘New Media’ Category

 The Scared Is Spread

-I have a video to share with you: If you haven’t seen it, take the eight minutes to watch & enjoy.
+I have a video to share with you: [vimeo 58659769] If you haven’t seen it, take the eight minutes to watch & enjoy.
 But there’s a good chance you’ve seen it, as it’s been viewed over 72,000 times (and counting) in the three days it’s been online.
-It’s been written about on Buzzfeed, Jezebel, CBS News, CBC, Yahoo!, Mashable, and many other […]
+It’s been written about on Buzzfeed, Jezebel, CBS News, CBC, Yahoo!, Mashable, and many […]

 Filed under: Academia, Middlebury, New Media, Not Quite TV, Teaching | 10 Comments